Alejandroinfo/lab-1/README.md

 If you haven't already, clone the course materials repo at https://github.com/UChicagoWebDev/course_materials.

-1. Make a fork of this repo with Github Classroom: https://classroom.github.com/classrooms/97002355-web-development-spring-2025
+1. Make a fork of this repo from: https://github.com/UChicagoWebDev/lab-1-1
 2. Create a file in this firectory called *yourname*.html.
 For example, mine would be `trevor.html`.
 Commit and push your changes.
 3. ~~Copy yourname.html to uchicagowebdev.com using the instructions in class.~~ Free point!
 4. ~~Copy the URL of your repository and submit it on Canvas.~~ Free point!